Gremious/StS-DefaultModBase/README.md

 # StS-Default Mod Base

+This branch has an exmaple implemention of the Archtype API for a custom character (the Default)

+***

 Welcome to this extremely over-commented Slay the Spire modding base.

 This is a minimal "default clean slate" for creating Slay the spire mods.